aityahya/Gamology/README.md

 # Gamology

-Simple Try to make a game with C++ for Server and PC Client, and PHP for Browser.
+A Try to make a simple Server-Client Strategy Game, With possibility of Playing from Browser.

+- Server -> C++
+- Client -> C++
+- Browser -> PHP,JS,HTML,CSS.